genicam/harvesters_gui/README.rst

 * Image dragging using a mouse or a trackpad
 * An arbitrary selection of image displaying point in the data path (Not implemented yet)

 Unlike Harvester Core, Harvester GUI limits the number of GenTL Producers to load just one.
 This is just a limitation to not make the GUI complicated.
-In general, the user should know which GenTL Producer should be loaded to control his target device.
+In general, the user should know which GenTL Producer should be loaded to control his target remote device.
 It's not necessary to load multiple GenTL Producers for this use case.
 However, this is just an idea in an early stage.
 We might support multiple loading on even Harvester GUI in the future.

 *****************************************
 Pixel formats that Harvester GUI supports